daisukelab/sound-clf-pytorch/README.md

 But in this example, all the data are converted to log-mel spectrogram in advance, as a major choice.

 - Good: This will make data handling easy, especially in training pipeline.
-- Bad: Data augmentation will be limited.
-Available transforations in torchaudio are: [FrequencyMasking](https://pytorch.org/audio/stable/transforms.html#frequencymasking) or [TimeMasking](https://pytorch.org/audio/stable/transforms.html#timemasking).
+- Bad: Applicable data augmentations will be limited.
+Available transformations in torchaudio are: [FrequencyMasking](https://pytorch.org/audio/stable/transforms.html#frequencymasking) or [TimeMasking](https://pytorch.org/audio/stable/transforms.html#timemasking).

 ### Input data size